-Students will earn one and one-half credits of advanced level laboratory science.
-The course is taught as a "1 1⁄2 block" course-students will alternate between single period and double period.
+Students will earn two credits of College Credit Plus laboratory science.
+The course is taught as a "11⁄2 block" course-students will alternate between single period and double period.
+The double period on alternate days will allow us to